dwyl/learn-phoenix-framework/production-deployment.md

 # 1. Single Server "Direct" Deployment

-For the purposes of this guide I will be using Microsoft Azure Linux Virtual Machines, but this setup has _also_ been tested on:
+For the purposes of this guide I will be using Microsoft Azure Linux Virtual Machines, <br />
+but this setup has _also_ been tested on:
 + Amazon Web Services (AWS) Elastic Cloud Compute (EC2)
 + Digital Ocean